Zaidux/ZenithProtocol/COMMERCIAL-LICENSE.md

 A commercial license grants the right to use, modify, and distribute the Zenith Protocol without the requirement to open-source your own product's code.
 It also allows for use in domains that may be prohibited under the public license.

-**For inquiries and to obtain a commercial license, please contact: [Your Contact Information Here]**
+**For inquiries and to obtain a commercial license, please contact: zaiduabubakar777@gmail.com or zaiduabubakar888@gmail.com or ziverofficial567@gmail.com**